What is Selling Value not Price?

 It’s not what you charge it’s what you are worth.
 You must be able to demonstrate quantifiable success in what you do and focus the early sales conversations on this.

-7. 30 Ways to Position Yourself to Sell Value Rather Than Price
+5. 30 Ways to Position Yourself to Sell Value Not Price

 1. Cost/Benefit analysis – this is a really simple but effective tool that will help you demonstrate value to prospects in the form of your expertise, credibility and experience.